folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/readme.md

 NOTE: You won’t need this until after the Folio system is up, but before you secure Okapi.
 Log in to the Folio System via the GUI, go to *Settings - Developer - Set Token* and copy it out from there.<br/>

 X_OKAPI_TOKEN = `<Authentication token from Okapi>`

-### The Secrets below are being used for Tamu's specific Folio deployment, Minio bucket, migration tooling and the LDP deployment.
-They are included here as a reference.

 #### ldp-conf Secret key-value pairs: